…My first steps into understanding sensory processing differences.

 A final reflection…

-My younger autistic child also had sensory processing challenges, mainly focused around food and eating, developing extreme OCD (Obsessive Compulsive Disorder), caused by several factors, including the transition from KS1 to KS2.
+My younger autistic child also had sensory processing challenges, mainly focused around food and eating, developing extreme OCD (Obsessive Compulsive Disorder), caused by several factors, including the transition from KS (Key Stage) 1 to KS2.
 It centred around food, liquids, eating, seeing others eat etc. This required support and counselling from CAMHS (Child and Adolescent, Mental Health Services).
-Although it was the mid ‘00’s, this was till not highlighted as being connected to sensory processing differences.
+Although it was the mid ‘00’s, this issue was till not highlighted by professionals as being connected to sensory processing differences.

-Having carried out sensory screens, written recommendations, delivered autism training and workshops, read a lot about sensory processing and interoception, the connection between autism, our sensory processing systems, self-awareness, self and emotional regulation, shouts out to me.
+Having carried out many sensory screens, written recommendations, delivered autism training and workshops, read extensively about sensory processing and interoception, the connection between autism, our sensory processing systems, self-awareness, self and emotional regulation, shines through.
 Why didn’t I see it?
 Why did I put it down to ‘behaviour’, ‘demand avoidance’, ‘obsession’?
-It was because in the early ‘90’s, this is was the professionals thought and said, there was limited information and books to read.
+It was because in the early ‘90’s, this is was what the professionals thought and said, there was limited information and books to read.
 No internet!
-The late Donna Williams, Temple Grandin and an increasing number of autistic adults, have since written and spoken articulately about their sensory experiences, but I had not discovered them at the time.
-Thankfully, autistic people, parent, carers and professionals, have much more guidance and information available to develop their understanding today.
+The late Donna Williams, Temple Grandin and an increasing number of autistic adults, have written and spoken articulately about their sensory experiences, but I had not discovered them at the time.
+Thankfully, autistic people, parents, carers and professionals, have much more guidance and information available to develop their understanding today.
 DSM V at last includes sensory processing differences as part of the diagnostic criteria.
-The many EHCPs I have now contributed to, or read, acknowledge and provide recommendations to support a child; whether it is the environment or teaching them to recognise and regulate their sensory feedback and emotions.
+The many EHCPs I have contributed to, or read, acknowledge and provide recommendations to support an autistic child’s sensory processing.
+At last they include sensory diets, adjusting the environment, supporting sensory and emotional regulation.
 With research increasingly making connections between interoception, internal signalling and self-awareness, understanding and recognition of emotions, such as alexithymia, continue to be explored and understood.